facundoroot/lingokids-pipelines/README.md

 ### Step 5: Install dbt Dependencies

-dbt uses external packages (like `dbt-utils` for additional test macros):
+The project uses `dbt-utils` for additional test macros.
+Install the required dbt packages:

 ```bash
 cd dbt
 dbt deps
 cd ..
 ```

+This will download `dbt-utils` to `dbt/dbt_packages/` (required for Dagster to parse the project).

 ### Step 6: Start Dagster